ben-allen/locale-extensions/README.md

 Host: example.com
 ```

 2. The server responds, sending along with the initial response an `Accept-CH` header (see [HTTP Client Hints Section 3.1, The `Accept-CH` Response Header Field](https://datatracker.ietf.org/doc/html/rfc8942#section-3.1)) with `Sec-CH-Locale-Extensions-NumberingSystem`.
-This indicates that the server accepts that particular Client Hint and no others.
+This response indicates that the server accepts that particular Client Hint and no others.

 ```http
 HTTP/1.1 200 OK